Travelling by Car

 The best driving routes to the Wilder Kaiser

 Many roads lead to the Wilder Kaiser region.
-The four Kaiser towns of Ellmau, Going, Scheffau and Söll lie directly on the Loferer Straße L178, making them quick and easy to reach.
+The four Kaiser villages of Ellmau, Going, Scheffau and Söll lie directly on the Loferer Straße L178, making them quick and easy to reach.
 The imposing mountain massif will lead the way, guiding you safely to your booked accommodation.
 If you're still looking for travel tips, you’ll find useful information on getting to the Wilder Kaiser region below.

 Getting here